connorgarmey/study_tool/README.md

     1. `filename` - organize the content in the output summary file in order based on the alphabetically sorted source file names.
     2. `created` - organize the content in the output summary file in order based on the create-date time stamp of the source file.
     3. `modified` - organize the content in the output summary file in order based on the the last modified time stamp of the source file.
-3. An output path (relative or absolute) and filename of where to write the study guide your program generates.
+3. An output path (relative or absolute) and filename of where to write the study guide the program generates.
 Based on the input file processing order dictated by command-line argument #2 above, the output file will contain:
     1. all headings in the order they appear in the file (properly nested).
         1. Except for the very first line of the study guide file, all headings should be preceded with a blank line.
     2. all important phrases identified with the `[[]]` properly nested under the heading in which it appears in the original input file.